 At some point in business and life, we all have to write…but we’re not all professional writers, of course.
-Online writing and AI tools exist everywhere these days, but which are worth trying out and, ultimately, spending money on?
+Online writing tools exist everywhere these days, but which are worth trying out and, ultimately, spending money on?
 This blog examines the best free and low-cost writing assistant tools, including Grammarly, Chat GPT, and others.

 Best writing tool for proofreading

 Even professional writers make the occasional typo, grammar, or punctuation error.
 A proofreader can ensure that potentially embarrassing errors are spotted and corrected before the important email is sent.
 Grammarly’s “free writing assistant” proofreads any type of text and highlights those bugaboos.
 It will also let you know if you’ve omitted a word or are using an incorrect article.

 Grammarly offers a browser extension and an online grammar checker (available through their website) and a basic free plan.
 Premium plans for more advanced checks on punctuation, context, grammar, vocabulary, and sentence structure are also available.
 Learn more about Grammarly here.

 Chat GPT is an AI tool that’s taken the world by storm lately.
 All you need to do is tell it what type of content you want, and it will respond with copy language that sounds almost like a human wrote it.
 Tell it you want a cover letter for a new job, and it will provide you with the basic copy and format of that letter.
 You can choose paid options for more advanced language processing, or stick with the free version for good basic copy ideas.